By OnlineEdumath | 4th March, 2025

 Sir Mike Ambrose is the author of the question.
-Radius, r of the inscribed circle is; r = (3-√(3)) cm.
-Therefore; Area purple exactly in square cm is; Area trapezium with parallel side...
+Radius of the semicircle is 2 units.
+Therefore; Shaded area exactly in decimal square units is; Area trapezoid with parallel sides 2 units...

 WhatsApp Google Map